 Potassium levels in the blood can be abnormally high or low due to medication side effects.

-Hair Loss Caused By Medications - Can It Be Prevented Or Treated?
+Can Hair Loss Caused by Arthritis Medications Be Prevented or Treated?

 Driving Safely When You Take Medications